DeXP/dexp.github.io/_posts/articles/2017-08-08-advanced-jekyll.md

 ### CloudFlare

 Another great free service is [CloudFlare](https://www.cloudflare.com).
 You need a DNS manager for you domains anyway.
-But CloudFlare not only a DNS manager but a CDN too!
+But CloudFlare not only a DNS manager but a CDN too.
 It means that CloudFlare can cache your pages and show them even if GitHub Pages will be down.

 ![dexp.in on CloidFlare]({{ site.urlimg }}other/jekyll/cloudflare-dexp-in.png "dexp.in on CloidFlare")